LabChameleon/labchameleon.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: Here are some personal projects I’ve worked on over the years.
 While some of the older projects may not have the cleanest code, I’m still proud of all of them; especially the early ones, where I overcame the biggest challenges as a young beginner :).
 The projects are roughly in the order I completed them, though I’ve lost track of the exact years for some.
+Some of the project's interfaces are in German language.
 I hope to extend this list with more cool ideas soon.
 nav: true
 nav_order: 3
 display_categories: